Functional-Coefficient Models for Multivariate Time Series in Designed Experiments: with Applications to Brain Signals: Mixed-Effects Functional-Coefficient Autoregressive Model

-Then, the test statistic is given by $L = {\rm{RSS}}_0/{\rm{RSS}}_1 - 1$.
-A large value of $L$ is an indication of evidence against the null hypothesis of linearity where rejection of the null hypothesis is based on large values of $L$.
-To avoid assuming an exact reference distribution for $L$, we develop a new bootstrap procedure in the mixed-effects setting, congruent to \cite{cai2000functional}.
+Then, consider the test statistic $L = {\rm{RSS}}_0/{\rm{RSS}}_1 - 1$.
+Clearly, a large value of $L$ provides evidence against the null hypothesis of linear dependence, and hence, rejection of $H_0$ is based on \textit{sufficiently} large values of $L$.
+To avoid assuming an exact reference distribution for $L$, we develop a new bootstrap procedure in the mixed-effects setting.
 The outline of the procedure is provided below: \begin{enumerate}